Circumference: Relationship with

 Or, equivalently, as the ratio of the circumference to twice the radius.
 The above formula can be rearranged to solve for the circumference:

+The ratio of the circle's circumference to its radius is equivalent to $2\pi$.
+This is also the number of radians in one turn.
 The use of the mathematical constant π is ubiquitous in mathematics, engineering, and science.